Master of Science in Management

-- Students who have not completed previous courses in accounting, finance, quantitative methods for business, and statistics, will be required to complete and submit GMAT certification of such for the GMAT Business Ready modules in Accounting and Finance prior to registering for FIN 545 and the Statistics and Quantitative Skills modules prior to registering for BADM 550.
-It is highly recommended that students who have had these courses but are not current in their knowledge in these topics also complete these modules as appropriate, although GMAT certification is not required.
+- Students who have not completed previous courses in accounting, finance, and statistics, will be required to complete and submit Essential Prep certification of such for the Essential Prep Business Ready modules in Accounting and Finance prior to registering for FIN 545 and the Statistics module prior to registering for BADM 550.
+It is highly recommended that students who have had these courses but are not current in their knowledge in these topics also complete these modules as appropriate, although Essential Prep certification is not required.
 These modules can be purchased as a package at a greatly reduced rate.
-Purchase information can be found at www.gmatbusinessready.com.
+Purchase information can be found at (www.essential-prep.com)

 Required Courses BADM 535 Management Principles and Practices 3 SH BIT 510 Managerial Communication 3 SH BADM 550 Statistical and Quantitative Applications: A Managerial Approach 3 SH FIN 545 Financial Management and Accounting 3 SH BADM 525 Strategic Marketing 3 SH BADM 565 Strategic Management 3 SH BIT 562 Management Information Systems 3 SH BADM 537 Human Resource Management 3 SH BADM 555 International Management 3 SH (Students in specialized cohorts will complete an elective or special topics course in lieu of International Management.)
 BADM 598 Capstone Experience 3 SH OR BADM 599 Thesis 3 SH Minimum Total Graduate Program Credits Required 30 SH